canjs/canjs/view/stache/doc/can-import.md

 });
 ```

-Please notice that when dynamically import modules in a stache file, the scope inside `<can-import>` is a Promise, so you have to wait for until it is resolved.
+Please notice that when dynamically importing modules in a stache file, the scope inside <can-import> is a Promise, so you have to wait until it is resolved.
 Use the `{{#if isResolved}}` helper for that.

-The recommended way to progressive loading modules with StealJS is to use the `@loader` module provided by steal.
+The recommended way to progressively load modules with StealJS is to use the `@loader` module provided by steal.
 For more information see http://stealjs.com/docs/@loader.html

 ## working with modules